Helping Johnny Make Sense of Privacy Policies with LLMs: Discussion

-A key insight is that PRISMe manages to \textbf{simplify complex privacy policy language}, which all participants -- even \textit{Targeted Explorers} -- identified as crucial in enhancing users’ understanding of privacy policies. \textit{Novice Explorers} in particular benefit from employing the LLM as a translator from legalese to concise and simple language explanations.
-In addition, the LLM overlooks spelling mistakes and \textbf{adapts to different languages}, thus tremendously lowering entry barriers.
-Our voice input further facilitates inclusion, and participants' appreciate \textbf{different modalities} to interact with such a tool.
-To further enhance understanding, future work could incorporate improvements in \textbf{response formatting}, e.g., clearer visual structuring and keyword highlighting.
+A key insight is that PRISMe \textit{simplifies complex privacy policy language}, which all participants -- even \textit{Targeted Explorers} -- identified as crucial in enhancing users’ perceived understanding of privacy policies. \textit{Novice Explorers} in particular see it as a \textit{translator from legalese to plain language}, which is in line with prior research~\cite{sun2025empowering}.
+The easier-to-comprehend representation encourages an exploration process, and explanations and interpretations beyond policy quotes~\cite{harkous2018polisis,tesfay2018privacyguide,windl2022automating} help users discover what is relevant to them regarding data protection.
+PRISMe also overlooks spelling mistakes and adapts to different languages, thus lowering entry barriers for user queries.
+Its voice input facilitates inclusion, and participants appreciated the different modes of interaction.
+To further enhance understanding of PRISMe's explanations, future work could improve the \textit{response formatting}, e.g., clearer visual structuring and keyword highlighting.

-With our \textbf{adjustable settings}, PRISMe can span the full range from short and simple explanations for \textit{Novice Explorers} to the specific details with suitable technical terminology for \textit{Targeted Explorers}. \textbf{Personalization}, by breaking down complexity to a level at which the user can actively engage, should be a major goal for privacy policy assistants like ours.
-Easy personalization and high-quality suggestions are essential to avoid potentially discriminatory outcomes, as the cognitive demand of asking the right questions or finding a suitable set of settings may lead to high literacy individuals being put at an advantage~\cite{Ravichander2021}.
-Taken a step further, potential next steps include \textbf{automated customization} as discussed in recent literature~\cite{Ravichander2021,goram2023human} and settings tailored to individual preferences regarding relevant evaluation criteria, targeting decreasing metacognitive demands involved~\cite{tankelevitch2024metacognitive}.
+PRISMe's adjustable settings span from simple explanations liked by \textit{Novice Explorers} to specific details in technical terminology liked by \textit{Targeted Explorers}. \textit{Personalization} and high-quality suggestions are essential to avoid discriminatory outcomes, as the cognitive demand of asking the right questions or finding suitable settings may prefer high-literacy individuals~\cite{Ravichander2021}.
+Hence, it should be a major goal for tools like ours.
+Potential next steps include automated customization, which has been called for~\cite{Ravichander2021,goram2023human}, and individual policy assessment criteria users can define to decrease metacognitive demands~\cite{tankelevitch2024metacognitive}.